couchbaselabs/couchbase-spark-mllib-sample/README.md

 ```

-The **lrModel** variable is already a trained model who is able to predict house prices!
+The **lrModel** variable is already a trained model capable of predict house prices!

 Before we start predicting things, let's just check some coefficients of our trained model: